-Dr. Allan E. Goodman is the sixth President of the Institute of International Education, the leading not-for-profit organization in the field of international educational exchange and development training.
-IIE conducts research on international academic mobility and administers the Fulbright program sponsored by the United States Department of State, as well as over 200 other corporate, government and privately-sponsored programs.
-Since its founding in 1919, the Institute has also rescued scholars threatened by war, terrorism, and repression.
-Rescued scholars and other alumni of Institute-administered programs, as well as IIE trustees and advisors, have won 78 Nobel Prizes.
+Dr. Allan E. Goodman is the sixth President of the Institute of International Education, which marked its Centennial in 2019.
+IIE promotes the exchange of scholars and students, rescues scholars, students, and artists from persecution, displacement, and crises, conducts research on international academic mobility, and administers the Fulbright program sponsored by the United States Department of State, as well as over 200 other corporate, government and privately-sponsored programs.
+U.S. Senate Resolution 146 passed unanimously in April 2019 commending IIE for its work in all these areas.

 Dr. Goodman is a member of the Council on Foreign Relations, a founding member of the World Innovation Summit for Education (WISE), and serves on the selection committees for the Rhodes and Schwarzman Scholars and the WISE and Yidan Prizes.
 He also serves on the Council for Higher Education Accreditation International Quality Group Advisory Council and the Board of Trustees of the Education Above All Foundation.
 Dr. Goodman has a Ph.D. in Government from Harvard, an M.P.A. from the John F. Kennedy School of Government and a B.S. from Northwestern University, and is the recipient of honorary degrees from Canadian, European, Japanese, UK, and US universities.
 He received decorations for his work in promoting educational exchange and scholar rescue from the governments of France, Germany, and Norway; he received the first Gilbert Medal from the Universitas 21 Organisation.

 Before joining IIE, Dr Goodman was Executive Dean of the School of Foreign Service and Professor at Georgetown University.
 His books on international relations are published by Princeton, Harvard, and Yale University presses.
 He has served at the Department of State and the Central Intelligence Agency.